 Slow Cooker French Dip Sandwiches

-3 pound tri tip steak
+3 pound tri tip steak1/2 cup soy sauce

 1 15 oz can beef broth